 Maroon tints:

-The primary and secondary colour palettes should be the dominant colours used for all external-facing assets, including documentation, web pages, graphics, ads, and more; this ensures the McMaster brand is clearly and consistently represented and reinforced in the community and beyond.
+The McMaster heritage primary (Maroon) and secondary (Gold and Grey) colour palettes should be the dominant colours used for all external-facing assets, including documentation, web pages, graphics, ads, and more; this ensures the McMaster brand is clearly and consistently represented and reinforced in the community and beyond.
 When assets are developed for an internal audience, additional flexibility is available when it comes to the use of colours.
 While the primary and secondary colour palettes should still be the most prominent, a collection of accent colours has been carefully selected to complement the Heritage colour palette and each other.
 Developed to be vibrant and diverse and pay homage to the city of Hamilton, these colours help to reflect the Brighter World brand story and spirit of collaboration at the university.

-Brighter World accent colours should be reserved for scenarios where the primary and secondary colours have already been used, however, additional variations are still required for function or design.
+Brighter World accent colours should be reserved for scenarios where the primary and secondary heritage colours have already been used, however, additional variations are still required for function or design.
 Examples include large or multi-page documents with the primary colours already heavily used, data-driven documents with charts and graphs, or infographics.
 Accent colours can be used independently in charts or graphs or mixed in with primary and secondary colours.
 Creative assets being developed exclusively for an internal audience can have more flexibility with the use of the accent colour palette.
 However, the creative should still include primary and secondary colours to ensure brand consistency.

 Brighter World accent colours can be used sparingly after primary and secondary colours are predominant.
 They are ideal for small details such as icons, callout boxes and stats, especially within multiple-page documents.